microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 5: Configure automatic scale for the web app in the template

-1. Click on the resource called "TailspinToysWeb AutoScale" to see its JSON value.
+1. Select the resource called "TailspinToysWeb AutoScale" to see its JSON value

     ![TailspinToysWeb AutoScale is selected and highlighted in the template.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image35.png "TailspinToysWeb AutoScale selection")

 2. In the main window, scroll down a little to find the "enabled" property of the auto scale rule.
 Change it from "false" to "true."
 You can examine the other settings in this JSON value to understand the setting.
-It defaults to increasing the instance count if the CPU goes above 80% for a while and reduces the instance count if the CPU falls below 60% for a while.
+It defaults to increasing the instance count if the CPU goes above 80% for a while, and then it reduces the instance count if the CPU falls below 60% for a while.

     ![This is a screenshot of the "enabled" property of the auto scale rule set to "true."](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image36.png "Screenshot of the ???enabled??? property ")